 They also provide a detailed reporting feature that details the vulnerabilities found and the appropriate patches for them.

-Nessus is a scalable enterprise vulnerability scanner ideal for achieving compliance with around 213431 plugins, covering 86938 CVE IDs and 30943 Bugtraq IDs.
+Nessus is a scalable vulnerability scanner ideal for achieving compliance with around 213431 plugins, covering 86938 CVE IDs and 30943 Bugtraq IDs.
 As a security analyst, Nessus is always up-to-date on the latest vulnerabilities and provides comprehensive coverage of all types of assets.

 Pros